 - Trips to see performances at various venue

-- Two whole school performances a year which are open to all
+- Two school productions a year which are open to all

 - Drama club at various points throughout the year